-"Blaze of Glory" - Mt 17:1-9 - 2Pet 1:16-21
+"You Light Up My Life" - Mt 17:1-9 - 2Pet 1:16-21

 "Honest, we're not making this stuff up!"
-That's a more contemporary way of paraphrasing Peter in his letter.
+That's what Peter was saying ... well, expressed in more contemporary language, of course.
 "We saw it with our own eyes ... we heard it with our own ears!"
 That's Peter affirming the truth of the event later described more fully in Matthew's gospel.
-And that very act of affirming tells us something important - some, or many, people were skeptical.
-"For we did not follow cleverly devised myths", is how he put it - today we would say, "we couldn't make this stuff up!"
+And that very act of affirming tells us something both interesting and important - at least some, or perhaps many, people were skeptical about the tales of the event we call the Transfiguration.
+"We did not follow cleverly devised myths", is how he put it - today we would say, "we couldn't make this stuff up!"
 Peter obviously was facing off against critics who were claiming that the events of the Transfiguration couldn't have happened.
 Those events are, of course, the incident on the mountain, in which Moses and Elijah appear, Jesus and his clothing shine with brilliant white light, and the voice of God declares from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."

 It is easy for us to nod and agree with Peter's skeptics that the events of this incident are too bizarre to be believed.
-After all, we know from TV commercials that clothes can become dazzling white, but only with that brand of detergent, but "face shone like the sun"? - give me a break - everyone knows that a person can't glow like a light bulb, don't they?
+After all, we know from TV commercials that clothes can become dazzling white, but only with that particular brand of detergent, but "face shone like the sun"? - give me a break - everyone knows that a person can't glow like a light bulb, don't they?
 We are children of modern thought.
 We have inherited thoughts and ideas and writings all the way from the early Greek philosophers through the Age of Enlightenment.
 We live in a society in which rationality rules, logic reigns supreme, and science is the new religion.